Laila Robins: Early life and education

+Career

 Film and television

 Robins made her big screen debut starring opposite Steve Martin in the 1987 comedy film Planes, Trains and Automobiles.
 She then starred opposite Tom Selleck in the 1989 crime thriller An Innocent Man; Welcome Home, Roxy Carmichael (1990); the sex comedy Live Nude Girls (1995) with Dana Delany and Kim Cattrall; and True Crime (1999).
 On the small screen, Robins co-starred with James Earl Jones in the ABC crime drama series Gabriel's Fire, from 1990 to 1991, and guest-starred on Law & Order, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, Third Watch, Sex and the City, 30 Rock, and The Good Wife.
-She also played a younger version of Livia Soprano, the mother of mobster Tony Soprano, in the two episodes of HBO crime drama series The Sopranos.
+She also played a younger version of Livia Soprano, the mother of mobster Tony Soprano, in two episodes of the HBO crime drama series The Sopranos.

 In 2014, Robins starred as Martha Boyd, the U.S. ambassador to Pakistan, in the fourth season of Showtime drama series Homeland.
 The following year, she was a regular cast member in the TNT drama series Murder in the First, and in 2016–2017, she had a recurring role in Quantico.
 In 2018 she starred in the short-lived ABC drama series Deception.
 She had a recurring role as Katarina Rostova in season 7 of the NBC series The Blacklist from 2019 to 2021.
 She also had recurring roles in In Treatment, Bored to Death, Mr. Mercedes, Dr. Death and The Boys.
 In 2022, Robins joined the cast of AMC drama series The Walking Dead as Governor of the Commonwealth, Pamela Milton.